stevekm/conda-package-demo/README.md

 - `custom-package-0.1`: directory containing custom conda package (includes `README.md` file with contents description)

-- `custom.yml`: YAML file to create a conda env from the custom package
+- `custom.yml`: YAML file used to create a conda env from the custom package

 # Usage